Waste Management (album): Background and development

 booklet.
 While preparing this release we understood that everybody was a bit bored by the existed artwork.
 So now, instead of astronauts and Martian landscapes, look for the two trash-styled girls in shabby coats on the cover!"

-Composition
+Composition and differences from Vesyolye Ulybki

-The musical composition is different from the group's other studio albums.
-According to AllMusic, the album is influenced by pop rock music.
-It is also influenced by electronic dance music and features styles of downtempo, synthpop and tech-house.
+According to AllMusic, the album is electronic dance music.

-All of Waste Managements tracks were re-recorded in English, except "Martian Eyes".
+All of the original tracks from Vesyolye Ulybki were re-recorded in English for the release of Waste Management, with the exception of "Martian Eyes".
 English lyrics, translated from Russian by Leonid Aleksandrovsky, go far beyond the original Russian lyrics of the album.

 Release

 Waste Management was first released in Australia, then in the United States, Japan, France, Germany, New Zealand, the United Kingdom and Mexico on December 15, 2009 by TA Music.
 The album was later released in Russia on Compact Disc on January 1, 2010 and later released in South America.
 On September 19, 2011 it was released in Belarus (see track listing below).

 Waste Management was also released as a one-track version called the Transcendent version.
 This version is one continuous track running (on the digital release) slightly over an hour.
 Interludes are placed between each track to make the album sound continuous.
 The bonus tracks are also included, but without any interludes between them.
 Lena Katina calls this version "one continuous music trip" and says Pink Floyd was the main influence in the creation of this version.

 The CD format of the Transcendent version was available on the tatu.ru website.